-Whether you need a system cut into scheme water or you want a water bore system.
+Whether you need a new system built and cut into scheme water or you want a water bore system.
 For a large cutting edge landscaping or a small pot plant courtyard.
-Allwest Reticulation has years of experience and proven quality in Perth reticulaiton installations to provide you with the best possible solutions!
+Allwest Reticulation has years of experience and proven quality in Perth reticulation installations to provide you with the best possible solutions!

 Lawn Sprinkler Types – Good, Better, Best-est

 For low water pressure or medium sized lawn areas, MP Rotators are one of the most efficient forms of reticulation, with low precipitation rates.
 For large lawn areas, get your golf course on with gear drives, efficient, sturdy and reliable.
 For average pressures and small to medium areas, Precision series heads are very effective and highly recommended.
 Then there are the old-fashioned pop-ups with standard spray for small to medium areas with good pressure.

 Don’t let anyone put LD poly into your lawn area – make sure it is PVC or Blue/Red/Green Line!
 Also… The pop-ups need to be at least 80mm unless restricted in depth by concrete or gravel.

 Controllers – More Than Just a Personality Type…